Skwie/WAFReview/README.md

 ## WAFAzCli.ps1

 This script is a tool built in Powershell for performing automated assessments of the Azure Well-Architected Framework (WAF).
-It leverages the Azure CLI module to interact with the Azure platform.
+It leverages the Azure REST API to interact with the Azure platform.
 This tool is currently still a Work in Progress (WIP).

 ### Prerequisites

 Before running this script, ensure that you have the following prerequisites:

-- Az module installed.
-You can install it by running the following command:

-    ```powershell
-    Install-Module -Name Az
-    ```
+- Powershell 7
+  This script does not function properly with Powershell 5.

 ### Usage